Skip to Content

 Why Are Fossils Found in Sedimentary rocks?

-If you are interested in buying cool and beautiful fossils you can find them by clicking here (Amazon link) or here (Fossilicious.com).
+If you want to buy cool and beautiful fossils, you can find them by clicking here (Amazon link) or here (Fossilicious.com).

 Sedimentary Rock Formation and Its Impact on Fossils

-The sedimentary rock usually starts as mud or sand, and it is closely associated with the ebb and flow of water.
+The sedimentary rock usually starts as mud or sand and is closely associated with the ebb and flow of water.
 Rivers deposit minerals in layers along their banks as water currents churn up the riverbed.

-Ancient sea beds also consist of sandy sediment deposits that are soft at first and remain undisturbed for thousands of years.
+Ancient sea beds also consist of sandy sediment deposits that are initially soft and remain calm for thousands of years.

-The particles settle in calm swamps, lakes, and seas, covering the bodies of creatures living there.
+The particles settle in calm swamps, lakes, and seas, covering the bodies of living creatures.
 Over time, the mud and clay layers combine with other minerals, hardening into shale.

 Shale is made of layers of rock that can easily be split open to reveal fossils within.